This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 To be as early of an adopter as possible.

 I was late to the party with Instagram and didn’t get that initial jump in a following as others did that started right away.
 I now join every new network and am much more willing to be open to new ideas.

-Looking back, I wish I had just joined new networks and then made a plan for each one to build my following there with the time I had available instead of just thinking I didn't have time to add more social channels to my plan.
-Even if you don't use or have interest in a platform, I highly recommend you join and learn as you can about it and create a plan to use it to your advantage.
+Looking back, I wish I had just joined new networks and then made a plan for each one to build my following there with the time I had available instead of just thinking I didn’t have time to add more social channels to my plan.
+Even if you don’t use or have an interest in a platform, I highly recommend you join and learn as you can about it and create a plan to use it to your advantage.

 I’m glad I knew:

 To think of it as a business from the start.

 It’s okay to start your blog as a passion project but always remember the potential and take actions that a business owner would make.
 This means keeping track of expenses, creating plans for the growth of your blog, and planning for the future of your blog.